nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - `update units i/pork u/kg`
 - `update units i/salt u/`

-Example incorrect usage:
+Example of incorrect usage:
 - `update units i/salt u/ kilograms`
 - `update units i/salt u/6`

 Output:
-- If ingredient exists:
+- If a new unit is specified:
 ```
+update units i/chicken u/kilograms
     ____________________________________________________________________________________________________
      The units for this ingredient has been updated to kilograms.
     ____________________________________________________________________________________________________
 ```

-- If ingredient does not exist
+- If the new unit is specified as blank:
 ```
+update units i/salt u/
     ____________________________________________________________________________________________________
-     Sorry.
-No matching ingredients found!
+     The units for this ingredient has been deleted
     ____________________________________________________________________________________________________
 ```